10 Facts About the Declaration of Independence

 10. There actually is something written on the back of the Declaration of Independence.

 Unfortunately for National Treasure fans, it’s not an invisible treasure map.
 Written upside down on the back of the document reads: “Original Declaration of Independence dates 4th July 1776.”
-It’s believed this text was added as a label, as during the Revolutionary War parchment was oftentimes rolled up during transport.
+It’s believed this text was added as a label, as parchment was oftentimes rolled up for transport during the Revolutionary War.

 Happy Fourth of July

-While no country has a perfect history, the uniqueness of how our country was born 243 years ago has had a lasting impression on the world.
-However you celebrate this Fourth of July holiday, we hope you take a moment to look around and acknowledge how a single document, the Declaration of Independence, has defined both our past and will continue to shape our future.
-We’ll leave you with this quote written by Thomas Jefferson in his final letter, which perfectly expresses the purpose of July 4th:
+No country in the world has a perfect history.
+However, the story of how the United States of America was born 244 years ago has left a lasting impression on the world.
+While you celebrate this Fourth of July holiday, take a moment to acknowledge how a single document has defined both our past and continues to shape our future.